 'Do not go to bed before the debits equal the credits'

 Modern accounting systems

 Jumping ahead to 1880, the first accounting machine was invented by a man named Herman Hollerith.
 Known as the tablulating machine, it used punch cards to add numbers to a card that could then use to determine the total.
 Hollerith also founded a company that later merged to become a component of IBM.

 In the 20th century, developments in computer technology and especially the introduction of the PC meant that it was possible for "ordinary people" to gain access to a definite system.
 That is: an accounting system that does it all.
-From the first DOS-based accounting systems such as PcPlus to today's Internet-based accounting systems such as e-conomic that use SaaS (or cloud computing), all serve as models for the distribution of accounting systems.
+From the first DOS-based accounting systems such as PcPlus to today's Internet-based accounting systems such as Debitoor, which uses SaaS (or cloud computing), all serve as models for the distribution of accounting systems.